educational-technology-collective/etc_simple_jupyterhub_deployment/README.md

 |2|JupyterHub Environment|/opt/jupyterhub/share/jupyter/kernels|
 |3|User Defined|~/.local/share/jupyter/kernels|

-A Kernel spec is named according to the name its *directory* that may reside in one of more of the directories in the table above.
-A Kernel spec is defined in a JSON file, named kernel.json, that may look something like this:
+A kernel spec is named according to the name of its *directory*, which may reside in one of more of the directories in the table above.
+A kernel spec is defined in a JSON file, named kernel.json, that may look something like this:

 ```json
 {